 The First Amendment’s freedom of speech is quite broad – in general, the government cannot punish someone for the things they say.
 But, a few categories of speech have been recognized by the Supreme Court as being disqualified from First Amendment protection.
 One of those categories is speech that promotes violence or illegal conduct.
 But, the rules on how this type of speech can be punished have changed over the years.
+Further, the events that took place at the nation's capitol building on January 6, 2021, brought inciting speech back into public discussion.

 "Congress shall make no law…abridging the freedom of speech,”